 Nurses get paid well, although this may be overlooked because of the amount that doctors tend to get paid.
 These jobs are different in the sense that the minds of these workers always have to be sharp because their patients’ lives depend on it.
 I don’t know that they’re adequately compensated for the level of stress that they must endure every single day.

 This is much like the doctors and nurses in the sense that they have a couple years of long hours with pay that may not be matching performance.
 Once an investment banker has paid their dues and has climbed up the corporate ladder, though, the pay goes right through the roof!
-Depending on what time zone these brokers are in, they can start their day’s anytime whether it be in the middle of the night or after the common day job has just ended and go through the night.
+Depending on what time zone these brokers are in, they can start their days anytime – whether it be in the middle of the night or after the common day job has just ended and go through the night.

 As you can see, there is always somebody working long hours.
-These careers have long hours but also incorporated large pay scales for these fields.
+These careers have long hours but also incorporate large pay scales within these fields.
 Putting in the grunt work of attaining an education is first and foremost of the grunt to even being considered for these jobs.
 If you have a great work ethic and can see the long-term goal ahead of you, one of these careers is definitely for you.
 If you want money quickly with short hours though, I would look elsewhere as far as it goes for careers.